Admiralty House (Valletta): Hospitaller rule

 In the 1760s, the two houses were occupied by Fra Raimondo de Sousa y Silva, a wealthy Portuguese knight who was the Balì of Lessa.
 The Treasury rebuilt the houses to their present form between 1761 and 1763 so as to better accommodate the Balì, and the building became known as Palazzo Don Raimondo after him.
 The reconstruction is attributed to Andrea Belli, the architect who also redesigned Auberge de Castille.
 The building was constructed from limestone quarried at Floriana.

 Ceiling afresco at the Admiralty House.

 De Sousa died in 1782, and from 1783 to 1785 the house was divided into several apartments.
 It was subsequently converted back to a single residence, and was again let to a number of knights.
 Throughout its history, the house was known by a number of names depending on its occupants, including Maison Arifat, Casa de Guerche and Maison Fleurigny.
 In the late 18th and early 19th century, it was known as Casa Miari after Fra Antonio Miari di Belluno, Secretary to Grand Master Ferdinand von Hompesch zu Bolheim, who lived in the house from 1795 to 1798.

 French occupation and British rule

 During the French occupation of Malta, the government offered the building to Bishop Vincenzo Labini as a seminary, but these plans were never implemented due to the Maltese uprising and blockade of 1798–1800.
 At this point, the coats of arms on the façade were defaced according to orders issued by Napoleon.

 After Malta became a British protectorate in 1800, the house was occupied by Civil Commissioner Alexander Ball.
 It was then let to Alexander Macaulay, Secretary to the Civil Commissioner, between August 1802 and June 1803.
 In 1808, the palace received Louis Philippe, Duke of Orléans and Louis Charles, Count of Beaujolais during their visit to Malta.
-Louis Charles died of tuberculosis there on 29 May 1808, and was buried at Saint John's Co-Cathedral in Valletta.
+Louis Charles died of tuberculosis there on 29 May 1808, and was buried at St John's Co-Cathedral in Valletta.